 The reporting process can be covered in training sessions for employees and volunteers.

-The recent child abuse scandals have again put this serious situation in the forefront of our minds.
+The recent child abuse scandals have again put this serious situation at the forefront of our minds.